KI7MT/wspr-analytics/docs/tools/overview.md

 >approach.
 If you are going to spend cash, invenst in moderate CPU speeds and large quantities
 >of fast ECC RAM.

-## Milti-Distribution Commaons
+## Multi-Distribution Commands

-WHere applicable, Multi-Distribution commands will be show in distribution tabs for eas of reading.
+Where applicable, Multi-Distribution commands will be shown in distribution tabs for ease of reading.

 >NOTE: these are just examples, and not intended for execution.